 Location: Pahia Ammos

-The Ancient Minoan Site of Vasiliki, Lassithi Crete: Vasiliki is an important Minoan archaeological site located on a small hill at the far north of Ierapetra town, near the modern village of Vasiliki.
-The site of Vasiliki was a subject of debate among the archaeologists.
+The Ancient Minoan Site of Vassiliki, Lassithi Crete: Vassiliki is an important Minoan archaeological site located on a small hill at the far north of Ierapetra town, near the modern village of Vassiliki.
+The site of Vassiliki was a subject of debate among the archaeologists.
 At first, this site was identified as an original Minoan palace.

-Two types of houses exist in Vasiliki: the Red House and the West House.
-The Red House took its name from the red-painted lime plaster on the walls and is situated in the centre of the settlement, while the West House is found to the west.
+Two types of houses exist in Vassiliki: the Red House and the West House.
+The Red House took its name from the red-painted lime plaster on the walls and is situated in the center of the settlement, while the West House is found to the west.
 They were both built in the early Minoan settlement.

-Another notable finding in Vasiliki is the Vasiliki Ware, which showed the development of pottery in this site and resulted in the production of jugs, teapots, dishes and other ceramic pieces.
-The Vasiliki Ware lasted until the end of the early Minoan period.
-The ancient town of Vasiliki continued to flourish till the last Minoan period, when the last buildings were constructed.
+Another notable finding in Vassiliki is the Vassiliki Ware, which showed the development of pottery in this site and resulted in the production of jugs, teapots, dishes and other ceramic pieces.
+The Vassiliki Ware lasted until the end of the early Minoan period.
+The ancient town of Vassiliki continued to flourish till the last Minoan period when the last buildings were constructed.